-OK.
-And then also, on -- can you -- can you give us -- and maybe this is for Anne -- what NOL value you're assuming to get to the eight times EBITDA multiple within 24 months?
-And also, if you could, and -- you know, give us some ideas of assumptions, in terms of cash flow that you're getting in that math, as well.
+: Okay.
+And then, also, can you give us - and maybe this is for Anne - what NOL value you're assuming to get to the eight times EBITDA multiple within 24 months?
+And also, if you could, give us some idea of assumptions in terms of cash flow that you're getting in that math as well.

-Well, Trey, once again, I think it's a little early to be giving data in that regard.
-But as I indicated in our -- in our opening remarks, we think the NOL value is over \$400 million that would be recognized over the next few years.
-And obviously, we gave you some indications that we believe that was inside 24 months that we're trading an eight times or -- that the deal would be valued at about an eight times multiple.
-So, that should give you some insight.
+: Well, Trey, once again, I think it's a little early to be giving guidance in that regard.
+But as I indicated in our opening remarks, we think the NOL value is over \$400 million that would be recognized over the next few years.
+And obviously we gave you some indications that we believe that, inside 24 months, that we're trading at an eight times - or that the deal would be valued at about an eight times multiple, so that should give you some insight.